MS-SJF-Projects/guardrails-lab/guardrail-lab/00-Start-Here/README.md

 1. **Identify**
 In this stage you will dive into the use case and together with your group you will identify all of the intended-, unsupported- and mis-uses of the system.
 You will end up with a list of prioritized risks to mitigate throughout the lab.
-In this stage you will dive into the use case and together with your group you will identify all of the intended-, unsupported- and mis-uses of the system.
-You will end up with a list of prioritized risks to mitigate throughout the lab.

 2. **Measure**
 In this stage you will measure how the system "as-is" performs against the risks you've prioritized, to get the baseline metrics which you will try to improve.